 It’s imperative to make networking a lifelong commitment.
 At a certain point in our lives and careers we can easily become complacent in our roles and surroundings.
 We need to be sure to make an effort to invest personally, professionally, intellectually and socially in those individuals strategically placed in our path.

 After college, I entered the workforce with a personal commitment to invest as much in the people I encountered as in the job itself.
-Whether your career has brought you to a brand, a PR agency or perhaps you work as an independent practitioner, the collegial relationships you proactively build as a result of networking can prove invaluable.
+Whether your career has brought you to a brand, a PR agency or you're an independent practitioner, the collegial relationships you build as a result of networking can prove invaluable.

 Below is a triad of innovative ways to approach networking from a practitioner whose communications and PR career began with a bird’s-eye view of a newsroom, moved to managing media, took her upstairs inside a boardroom and a few stops in between before arriving at PRSA: